nutritional therapy for low thyroid

 Women are more prone to thyroid problems than men, and problems can become apparent when trying to conceive, or during pregnancy or menopause.
 Levels of thyroid hormone that are less than optimal can affect the women’s chance of conceiving, or increase her risk of miscarriage or pre-term delivery.
-For more about the way thyroid balance affects fertility and miscarriage, and when to get tested seethyroid fertility and miscarriage
+Nutritional therapy and acupuncture can both help balance the thyroid, together with the appropriate medication.

-The majority of people who are hypothyroid will have autoimmune thyroid disease.
-One small hospital based study showed that about half of people with autoimmune thyroid disease tested had impaired blood sugar balance http://www.ncbi.nlm.nih.gov/pubmed/22378092
+Most people who are hypothyroid have autoimmune thyroid disease.
+About half of people with autoimmune thyroid disease tested have impaired blood sugar balance (Gierach et al. 2012)

 Sugar and high glycaemic index foods destabilise blood glucose, causing swings of high and low blood sugar.
 This stimulates production of the stress hormones adrenaline and cortisol whenever the blood sugar dips.